anirudhreddy18/GCP-SA/Notes.md

 * IAM Policy can be set as organization, folder, Project, resource level.
 * You cant restrict policy at lower level, if permission is given at a higher level.
 * Sub set of objects in GCS Bucket -> Use ACL’s
+* GCP ROLES -> AWS policies
+* GCP Policy -> AWS Role Binding
+* Roles -> it’s all about permissions.
+Can have multiple permissions
+* Policy -> Assigning role/roles to User.

 ## Async Communication
   * Tools: SQS, Event Bridge, Kinesis/Kafka, S3(payload larger than 256 KB)